Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # Youtube-MP4-Downloader-Mass-Download-
 Mass download youtube videos downloading them all at once or by order with really fast conversion using ffmpeg.
+It downloads the highest quality possible up to 1080p 60fps.
+Code is customizable to download higher qualities.

 ![Example Image](https://cdn.discordapp.com/attachments/610665263330885644/1089439919841230888/Screenshot_3.png)